DataDog/FeatureFlagsController-iOS/README.md

 ### FeatureFlagsView

-All registered feature flags appear in a `FeatureFlagsView` which is a `SwiftUI.View` composed of a `NavigationView` and a sectionned `Form`.
+All registered feature flags appear in a `FeatureFlagsView` which is a `SwiftUI.View` composed of a `NavigationView` and a sectioned `Form`.
 You can display this view anywhere in your application.
 In a hidden "debug" menu for example.

 This form keeps track of registered feature flags and display the right UI to modify them at runtime.
 A `ToggleFeatureFlag` will display a simple `Toggle` (`UISwitch`) while a `PickerFeatureFlag` will display a segmented control or a sub-menu depending the picker style it is given.